Pennsylvania Route 248: Northampton County

 PA 248 leaves Bath for Upper Nazareth Township, where the name becomes Bath Pike.
 (PA 248 east of Bath was previously routed along East Main Street and Newburg Road to the intersection with Nazareth Road.)
 The route passes to the north of Penn-Dixie Pond before it continues through agricultural areas with some residential and commercial development.
-The road passes through Penn Allen and Tadmor before it crosses PA 946 in the community of Christian Springs.
+The road passes through Penn Allen and Tadmor before it crosses PA 946 in Christian Springs.
 Past this intersection, PA 248 passes near a few homes before it runs between two quarries.
 The road forms the border between the borough of Nazareth to the north and Upper Nazareth Township passes to the south of a cement plant and crosses Norfolk Southern's Cement Secondary.

 The route becomes the border between Nazareth to the north and Lower Nazareth Township to the south as it runs between another cement plant to the north and the abandoned Nazareth Speedway to the south.
 PA 248 heads into commercial areas and intersects PA 191, at which point that route turns east to join PA 248 along Easton Road, with the road fully entering the borough of Nazareth.
 PA 191 splits to the north towards the center of Nazareth while PA 248 heads southeast along Easton-Nazareth Highway and continues into Lower Nazareth Township, passing between a cement plant to the northeast and a mix of farmland and commercial development to the southwest.
 The road runs between a couple warehouses and businesses to the northeast and farms and homes to the southwest before it widens into a four-lane divided highway and reaches an interchange with the PA 33 freeway.